Is this you? If so, keep calm and don’t build anything yet.

 It’s important to understand not only what someone is trying to do in the context of his life, but also why it’s important to him, and how he’ll measure progress/success.

 Step 2: Talk to Prospective Users

 See if you can find 10-12 people that might buy your product.
+(Not sure how to find them?
+Check out my post on recruiting people from Craigslist).
 Offer them an incentive such as a $25 Amazon gift card to talk to you for 30 minutes.
 Find out what they’re currently doing to solve the problem at hand.

 - If they’re not doing anything, find out why.
 Too much work?
 Too expensive?
 No time?
 Explain your concept to them.
 Would they use it?
 Why or why not?

 - If they’re using something else already, find out how they like it.